hutcheb/ckSCADA/README.md

 To install the server components.

 Firstly make sure your Kafka broker/cluster has been setup already.
-There are plenty of tutorials on how to setup a KAfka cluster such as this one:-
+There are plenty of tutorials on how to setup a Kafka cluster such as this one:-

 https://kafka.apache.org/quickstart

+Working under the assumption that your machine is connected to the internet.

 Windows Installation
 -----------------------------------

-Working under the assumption that your machine is connected to the internet.

 For Windows you will need to install node.js manually:-